Saratoga

 Here’s what locals will tell you

 Median $3.5M+ makes this accessible only to high-income buyers.
 Limited walkability outside the small Saratoga Village.
 Commute to North County employers is longer than Cupertino equivalents (30-45 minutes).
 Wildfire risk awareness in foothill areas.
 Some older homes need significant updates despite premium pricing.
-The affluent, established character can feel insular to newcomers.
+It's quiet and low-density by design — not a walkable, social town center.

 Honesty is part of the match